1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

  - Spanish word of shirtless ones, who cań afford new clothing
  - Used by Eva Perón to refer to the poor
 7. Caudillo
+	 - term used for a political leader of strongman, usauly with miitary orginas, authoritarin manner of rule.
-8. Getúlio Vargas
+1. Getúlio Vargas
-9. Estado Novo
+2. Estado Novo
-10. Clientelism
+3. Clientelism
 3.3 Democracy in crisis
 11. Import Substitution Industrialization
 12. International Monetary Fund